Author: S. Thomas Lee, Esq. Last Updated: 04/11/2025

 (1) to give each other the complete freedom to disinherit the other spouse;

-However, it should be noted that a court has the power to modify arrangements regarding the children, including the amount of child support, in order to protect their interests.
-The court also has the power to change alimony arrangements if, generally speaking, the agreement is unfair and unreasonable.
+However, in matters regarding children of the marriage, a court has the power to modify any agreed-upon arrangements, including child custody and the amount of child support, in order to protect the children's interests.
+The court also has the power to change spousal support arrangements if, generally speaking, the agreement is unfair and unreasonable (See NY General Obligations Law § 5-311).

 Disclaimer: this article should not be construed as legal advice.
 Each legal case should be analyzed based on its own facts and circumstances.